kmackay/emk/docs/manual.md

  * kwargs -- Keyword arguments - see below.

 Keyword arguments:
- * threadsafe -- If True, the rule is considered to be threadsafe (ie, does not depend on the current working directory).
+ * cwd_safe -- If True, the rule is considered to be cwd-safe (ie, does not depend on the current working directory).
+               The default value is False.
  * ex_safe -- If False, then emk will print a warning message if the execution of the rule is interrupted in any way.
                  The warning indicates that the rule was partially executed and may have left partial build products, so the build should be cleaned.
 The default value is False.